 Your resume is a marketing tool created to market you.
 It may be your first contact with an employer, whether applying for an internship, co-op or job opportunity.
-Resumes may also be requested for leadership opportunities, graduate school, scholarship, and fellowship applications.
+Resumes may also be requested for leadership opportunities, graduate school, scholarship, fellowship applications, and more.

 Employers often review resumes and cover letters in 10 seconds or less.
-Therefore, your resume must be well-written, concise, extremely organized, and easy to read in order to be effective.
-Customize your resume for the reader, looking for opportunities to match your accomplishments and interests to their needs.
+This means your resume must be well-written, concise, extremely organized, and easy to read in order to be effective.
+When creating your resume, customize your resume for the reader; organize your accomplishments and interests to their needs.
 Tailoring your resume and cover letter to the specific employer is a key component of a successful resume and cover letter!

 There is not one correct way to organize a resume.
-It depends on your unique education, experiences, and skills.
+Design and content depend on your unique education, experiences, and skills.
 It is a good idea to have different versions of your resume depending on the job type/industry that you'd like to target.

 Examples of Resume Sections

 An objective tells the employer what you want to do, either by stating a job title or the type of job you currently seek.
-You might have more than one version of your resume, with different objectives.
+Often you will have more than one version of your resume with different objectives.

 List the college/university name, city, state, your degree, major, concentration, and graduation date by month and year.
 List your most recent college first.
 Under the education section, you may include information about: